Intel's Rocket Lake Blasts Off With Fewer Cores, Higher Pricing

 Intel listed the PL1 rating, which is the power consumption measured at base frequencies, as 250W for all Rocket Lake processors in its gaming tests.
 This represents a 100W increase over Intel's 150W PL1 spec (250W is the PL2 rating -power during boost), which serves as a form of cheaper-yet-sanctioned overclocking.
 Intel also didn't specify the Tau (boost duration) used for the tests (we suspect it is unlimited), making these results suspect.

-Meanwhile, the company assigned the competing Ryzen processor at its standard 105W PL1, meaning we're looking at a lopsided battle where the Intel processor is free to draw more than twice the power.
+Meanwhile, the company assigned the competing Ryzen processor at its standard 105W PL1 and the Comet Lake models to a 150W PL1, meaning we're looking at a lopsided battle where the newer Intel processor is free to draw more than twice the power.
 We've included the test notes with Intel's detailed configurations at the end of the article.

 Intel outfitted all test systems with 32GB of memory set to the maximum supported speeds and with tight timings (14-14-14-34), an EVGA RTX 3080 XC3 Ultra, and an unspecified watercooler.